lfishRhungry/zbanner/README.md

 But some new added features and modules make it more than stateless.
 However, being fast and concise is always our target.

-In addition, Xtate supports IPv6 addresses and can be built on Windows and Linux.
+In addition, Xtate supports IPv6 addresses and can be built on Windows and Linux with optional dependencies.

 ## Intro/Design